Bas-Man/GmailZapLineNotify/source/setting-up-zapier.rst

 ^^^^^^^

 Choose your 'Trigger Event'
-For you you should choose 'New Thread'
+You should choose 'New Thread'

 .. image:: images/Zapier/3-Zapier-Gmail-Thread-Select.png